MahdiNouraie/Advanced-Football-Analytics/README.md

 This script applies **bootstrapping** to the clustering results, enabling an evaluation of the **stability** of the clustering outcomes when subject to data perturbations.

 ### 4. `Evaluation.R`
-This script applies four different regression models with represetatives as input and remaining features as output to predict the remaining variables.
+This script applies four different regression models with represetative features as input and remaining features as output to predict the remaining variables.

 ### 5. `data_aggregated.csv`
 This file contains the final, cleaned data set produced by the `Preprocessing.R` script, which is subsequently used in the next analyses.